Frank Rocholl: Biography

 Rocholl started his career as a designer in the early 1990s, when he established the design agency Landscape in Düsseldorf.
 From 1996 to 1997 he worked as a creative director for the design agency Meiré und Meiré.

 Rocholls work has been featured in international publications about typography, logo design and graphic design.

-In 2003 he presented his first font family, called Nuri, which is distributed by FontShop International.
+In 2003, he presented his first font family, called Nuri, which is distributed by FontShop International.

-In 2008 Rocholl and Henrik Purienne, a fashion photographer and film director from Cape Town, South Africa, established Mirage – a fashion magazine inspired by the photographic aesthetic and hedonistic culture of the 1960s and 1970s.
+In 2008, Rocholl and Henrik Purienne, a fashion photographer and film director from Cape Town, South Africa, established Mirage – a fashion magazine inspired by the photographic aesthetic and hedonistic culture of the 1960s and 1970s.
 The design language of Mirage Magazine developed by Rocholl has been presented in various print and online publications.

-In 2010 Rocholl was commissioned executive Art Director for the German car culture magazine Ramp and Gapz, a travel culture magazine from the same publishing group.
+In 2010, Rocholl was commissioned executive Art Director for the German car culture magazine Ramp and Gapz, a travel culture magazine from the same publishing group.

-In June 2013 Rocholl was responsible for the 1960s influenced Graphic Design of the Glam Rock exhibition at the Schirn Kunsthalle.
+In June 2013, Rocholl was responsible for the 1960s influenced Graphic Design of the Glam Rock exhibition at the Schirn Kunsthalle.

-From 2013 to 2015 Rocholl has been represented by Schierke Artists.
+From 2013 to 2015, Rocholl has been represented by Schierke Artists.

-In February 2014 Rocholl spoke at the Quo Vadis Editorial Design Conference Munich, along with Harry Peccinotti, Mario Lombardo, Mirko Borsche, Wilhelm Vosskuhl and Rolf Müller.
+In February 2014, Rocholl spoke at the Quo Vadis Editorial Design Conference Munich, along with Harry Peccinotti, Mario Lombardo, Mirko Borsche, Wilhelm Vosskuhl and Rolf Müller.

-In 2017 Rocholl teamed up with the Greinert Family Office, major stakeholders of Duravit, to found the Maison Mirage GmbH.
+In 2018, Rocholl teamed up with the Greinert Family Office, major stakeholders of Duravit, to found the Maison Mirage GmbH.
 Business case is the licensing of retro-inspired products as an embodiment of Mirage Magazines subject matter.
-First product was a collection of make-up products in collaboration with Cosnova, German marketleader in decorative cosmetics, in 2019.
+First product was a collection of make-up products in collaboration with Cosnova, German marketleader in decorative cosmetics, in 2020.

-In 2021 Rocholl curated and published La Isla, a book in collaboration with British Photographer Kate Bellm, presenting Bellms underwater photography and atmospheric interpretation of her home, the balearic island Mallorca.
+In 2023, Rocholl curated La Isla, a book in collaboration with British Photographer Kate Bellm, presenting Bellms underwater photography and atmospheric interpretation of her home, the balearic island Mallorca.

-In 2024 Rocholl redesigned and repositioned Design Miami together with his Mirage Magazine co-founder Henrik Purienne.
+In 2024, Rocholl redesigned and repositioned Design Miami.